Jukebox History 1952-1998

 In Germany there were a few patented designs of NSM jukeboxes manufactured in the early seventies.
 The two registered designers were Wilhelm Menke and Horst Friedrich, and both had two patents granted.
 Wilhelm Menke filed one design patent on the last day of 1968 (the Prestige 120) and one in September, 1970 (the Prestige 160 B).
 The two patents were granted in 1973 and 1971, respectively, and Horst Friedrich had the other two patented designs for the Consul 130/160 series granted in 1972.
 The NSM company was founded in 1952 by Herbert Nack, Gerhard W. Schulze, and Wilhelm Menke (Nack and Schulze had operated amusement machines together in Braunschweig since 1949), and the company became a well-known jukebox manufacturer due to the Fanfare-60, -100, -120, and -Silber series of 1956 through 1961.
 The last of the NSM models of the Silver Age was the Serenade alias Stereo Magic (brand name for export) in 1963.
 Today, in the late nineties, the German NSM factory is considered the largest jukebox manufacturer in the world, and Wilhelm Menke et al. of NSM have been granted the most recent design patent for the Sapphire compact-disc jukebox in February, 1999.
 The history of the NSM company in Bingen a/Rhein is like that of other European manufacturers described in detail in the great book "The Ultimate Jukebox Guide 1927-1974" by Ian Brown, Nigel Hutchins, and Gerry Mizera (published 1994).
 Another important source related to the research on jukebox design is an article entitled "The Art of the Jukebox" with interesting thoughts published 1996 by Lesley Winward in the 15th issue of the British magazine "The Record Machine".
 In the article the author takes a look at the background to classic jukebox cabinet decor and design.

 In the latter half of the eighties, in 1986/87, the Deutsche Wurlitzer GmbH tried again with the Paul M. Fuller nostalgic design, marketing the Wurlitzer 1015 OMT (One More Time).
 The reinvention of the old Fuller design was a brainchild of the general manager Hans Domberg, and the new model became an immediate success.
 The OMT-model was introduced with a new compact-disc mechanism in 1989.
-In the 1990s the American main office of the Wurlitzer Jukebox Company moved to Gurnee in Illinois, but the production facility was still located in Stemwede-Levern in Germany.
+In the late nineties the American main office of the Wurlitzer Jukebox Company moved to Gurnee in Illinois, but the production facility was still located in Stemwede-Levern in Germany.
 Rock-Ola, however, tried in 1987 as mentioned previously with a new version of the 1973 Wurlitzer 1050 design and called it the Rock-Ola Nostalgia 1000.
 Although the 160-selection model was introduced late autumn 1986 as a 'truly sense-sational' model, the cabinet was still too heavy and did not have the elegance of the classic Wurlitzer 1015 of 1946/47.
 Today several manufacturers in Europe and America reproduce the classic Fuller design.
 NSM in Bingen a/Rhein, Germany, even uses the term 'the Concorde of nostalgia jukeboxes' in the sales campaign for the NSM Nostalgia Gold, which has an extremely fast changer mechanism, but it is always the cabinet design that really matters.
 In America model names like Rock-Ola Bubbler Nostalgic (now produced by the Antique Apparatus Company, a leading exponent of the amalgamation of vintage design and hi-tech sound), Rowe/AMI LaserStar Nostalgia (voted #1 compact-disc jukebox by American operators), and even Seeburg Classic (the models SCCD-1 and -2) can be found on nostalgic jukeboxes.
 In England the manufacturing company Sound Leisure Ltd., 39 Ings Road in Leeds (founded in 1978 by Alan J. Black and Kevin E. Moss) has been known for years for its very elegant and Fuller inspired reproduction antique jukeboxes, especially the latest Manhattan and Gazelle series.
-The company amazed the public at the ATEI exhibition (held at Earls Court in London a year or two ago) with a demonstration of the world's first digital satellite down loading video touch screen jukebox, and it will be interesting to follow the development of the British company in the years to come.
+The company amazed the public at the ATEI exhibition (held at Earls Court in London) with a demonstration of the world's first digital satellite down loading video touch screen jukebox, and it will be interesting to follow the development of the British company in the years to come.
 The company received the Best Jukebox Award for 1998 in Britain (the Starlite 21 model) and for the second year in 1999.
 Also in England, back in 1978 by the way, David R. Wilcox filed a design patent for a 160 selection phonograph cabinet that looked very much like the Seeburg Musical Bandshell of 1971 (assigned to the Associated Leisure Games Ltd., and named Fantasia), and ten years later, in 1988, Bernard Hart filed a design patent for a compact-disc jukebox (assigned to the Arbiter Group Plc., and named Discmaster 60).
 Finally, in 1990 Ivor Arbiter filed three design patents for modern style, full size and wall-mounted compact-disc jukeboxes (all three assigned to Your Electronics Specialists Ltd.).
 Despite the fact, that different companies (including Rowe International with the design patented Starlet / Wallstar remote selector unit of 1992) try to find new ways of attracting patrons, it will be interesting to see for how many years the Paul M. Fuller classic design of 1946 will be able to stay on the market for popular musical entertainment.
 The Fuller-design seems to have started a never ending story, and today's jukebox history with the great re-birth of classic design may be just as exciting as the past.
-As the noted historian Dick Bueschel once wrote: "...There's one difference.
+As the historian Dick Bueschel once wrote: "...There's one difference.
 You're living in it, and that makes you part of the passing parade, and a participant in the living history of the machine we covet and enjoy!...".

 The editor will conclude this short historical survey by mentioning, that a rather interesting design patent was granted in England in the 1994.
-Stephen Kenneth Joynes from Cheltenham used the rear of a Morris Mascot (the Mini) as the cabinet for a jukebox, probably well inspired by the Songbird jukebox introduced in 1989 by the Carson City Parlour Enterprises in Shakopee, Minnesota (a copy of the tail section of a classic Ford Thunderbird of 1957).
+Stephen Kenneth Joynes (1950-) from Cheltenham used the rear of a Morris Mascot (the Mini) as the cabinet for a jukebox, probably well inspired by the Songbird jukebox introduced in 1989 by the Carson City Parlour Enterprises in Shakopee, Minnesota (a copy of the tail section of a classic Ford Thunderbird of 1957).
 The historical survey has of course not yet been completed, and it is interesting to note that only a few years ago in America the Seeburg Manufacturing & Supply Company was rocking the planet with the newest hi-tech jukebox, the Seeburg Millennium for the year 2000, and in Europe the British Sound Leisure Ltd. produced an interesting line of timeless, wall-mounted, high-quality jukeboxes like the Star Dust, Nite Scene, and Lime Lite models with 21st Century Mechanism.
 The mechanism was introduced in 1997 as the simplest commercial compact-disc mechanism in the world.
 The other manufacturers of commercial jukeboxes in both America and Europe also try of course to create new eye-appealing styles without features from the famed Golden Age design of the forties.
 For example the style of the Wurlitzer Rainbow (with the industry-first 120 compact-disc mechanism) and the Wurlitzer Rave On, and the style of the Rowe Encore and wall-mounted Rowe Berkeley and Sunrise models.
 All produced around the turn of the century.

 Considering the above mentioned models and designs, the following question might still be asked in the early morning hours among operators and patrons in the juke-joints: Will there ever again be a really new, revolutionary era in jukebox design?
 It is the editor's opinion that one of the first steps towards a new design era was taken in 1998 by Christian Bökenkamp in Germany, a student then at the Berlin University of the Arts (Hochschule der Künste Berlin).
 Christian Bökenkamp created a marvellous, unique 1:1 model of a wall-mounted jukebox for the theme Gestaltung einer Musikbox completing his course of study in industrial design.
 The unique 1:1 model has unfortunately not been preserved for the future.
 The story continues, and it will be interesting to study the developments in both the digital satellite down loading units and the new DVD-units with space for 600 audio/video titles and 1,000 audio-only titles, and especially to study the design ideas for the cabinets in the years to come.
 There is a great deal of research and development which occurs in the jukebox industry.
 Innovative companies can make use of R&D tax credits to design the jukeboxes of the future.
 There is undoubtedly enough material for a new chapter in the history of jukeboxes.